Chap 22 The Climax at

 we grunts had a habit of blasting away uncontrollably in the heat of the

-lasted for twenty minutes and soon afterward Fee heard several
+for twenty minutes and soon afterward Fee heard several explosions to

-explosions to the front of his DePuy bunker.
-It was the listening post
+the front of his DePuy bunker.
+It was the listening post blowing their

-blowing their claymores mines and returning to the NDP.
-Fee's friend,
+claymores mines and returning to the NDP.
+Fee's friend, Steve Diehl was

-Steve Diehl was one of those three men in that listening post.
-He became
+one of those three men in that listening post.
+He became disorientated

-disorientated in the darkness and jumped in Fee's bunker instead of his
+in the darkness and jumped in Fee's bunker instead of his own.
+Now there

-own.
-Now there were four men in Fee's bunker.
-Our DePuy bunkers were
+were four men in Fee's bunker.
+Our DePuy bunkers were designed for three

-designed for three men, not four.
-Two men would man the ports on each
+men, not four.
+Two men would man the ports on each side, shooting

-side, shooting through them at roughly a 45-degree angle.
-The third man
+through them at roughly a 45-degree angle.
+The third man guarded the

-guarded the entrance at the back and helped the other two with anything
+entrance at the back and helped the other two with anything that

 coming but the scouts and guides were who Diehl heard coming.
 They